 In August 2018, Temple Emanuel created a LGBTQ+ Task Force to ensure that our community is welcoming and inclusive.
 After all, Reform Judaism has a long and proud history of working for the full inclusion of LGBTQ+ people in Jewish life and for their full civil rights.
 The social justice hub of the Reform movement, the Religious Action Center (RAC), has been at the forefront of the fight for LGBTQ equality.

-Our clergy proudly perform same-sex marriages and participate in advocacy for LGBTQ+ rights.
+Our rabbi proudly performs same-sex marriages and participates in advocacy for LGBTQ+ rights.
 But this isn’t enough.
 Since our inception, we have accomplished the following:

 - Posted Safe Space stickers in the building and on our website.